apache/druid/docs/querying/sql-functions.md

 | `Personal computer` | `Large UI` |
 | `Smartphone` | `Mobile UI` |

-The following example returns a string based on the value of the `OriginStateName` column from the `flight-carriers` datasource.
+The following example returns the departure location corresponding to the value of the `OriginStateName` column from the `flight-carriers` datasource.

 ```sql
 SELECT "OriginStateName" AS "flight_origin",